Offshore Asset Protection Trust – What is it?

 In the context of asset protection planning tips, many entrepreneurs, shareholders and business people (“entrepreneurs”) have established asset protection trusts.
-These trusts may hold, among other things, the principal residence since it generally constitutes a materially and personally important asset (“residential trust”).
+Learn more info here.

 In order to ensure maximum protection for potential creditors of any kind, the residential trust is a discretionary trust for several beneficiaries, namely, spouse, common-law partner, children, and other persons, if applicable (“discretionary residential trust”).
 Naturally, the purpose of the discretionary residential trust is to prevent the principal residence from returning to the transferor if he or she is in financial difficulty.

 In the event that the principal residence was acquired by the discretionary residential trust upon a transfer by a contractor, there was generally no tax rollover pursuant to section 73 of the Tax Act. income (“LIR”).
 However, this would not normally result in a tax for the transferor if the residence qualifies for the principal residence exemption.
 Also, before the new measures were filed, it was possible for this type of trust to apply for the principal residence exemption when it was sold.

 The new measures introduced on October 3, 2005, bring significant changes to the fact that certain trusts hold a principal residence in respect of the principal residence exemption.

 For taxation years beginning after December 31, 2016, only the following trusts will be eligible for the principal residence exemption (“qualifying trust”): a self-benefit trust (no age limit), a trust for the sole benefit of the author in his lifetime, a spousal trust, a joint spousal trust, a testamentary trust for a disabled person and a trust for a minor child whose perpetrator and his spouse died before the beginning of the year.